Wairarapa Media Facts

 The region’s wineries also provide a stunning backdrop for many outdoor concerts or theatrical show, especially during the summer months.
 These feature both international and national musicians and draw large crowds to the Wairarapa.

 Arts & Crafts

 ARATOI: Wairarapa's Museum of Art and History, Masterton

 Aratoi is a modern museum and art gallery in the centre of Masterton.
-It continually delights with its interesting and diverse collections of exhibitions that showcase the region’s past, present and future.
-It also houses four significant art collections including The Rutherford Collection - one of the most significant art collections in New Zealand. www.aratoi.org.nz
+It continually delights with its interesting and diverse collections of exhibitions that showcase the region’s past, present and future. www.aratoi.org.nz

 Over the last decade Carterton has established a thriving arts and crafts community.
-Many sculptors, artists, painters, potters and writers have been attracted here due to affordable house prices, the stunning and varied landscape and inclusive community spirit.
+Many sculptors, artists, painters, potters and writers have been attracted here and to the stunning and varied landscape and inclusive community spirit.